onc-healthit/legacy-inferno-deployment/README.md

 ## Set up SSL certificates

 The nginx server is set up to point to an inferno.crt and inferno.key file for its SSL certificate and key.
-Place these files into /etc/ssl/certs/inferno.
-You can also change the location of the certs directory in the docker-compose.yml file.
+Place these files into `/etc/ssl/certs/inferno`.
+You can also change the location of the certs directory in the `docker-compose.yml` file.

+For development setups, you will need to either create the `/etc/ssl/certs/inferno` directory and add self-signed certificates, or update the `docker-compose.yml` to `./nginx/development-certs`.
+See [the readme in that directory](nginx/devlopment-certs) for more information.

 ## Start the Server